A condensed typeface for those times when you have more to say than space to say it in.

 Most of my other typefaces grew out of various graphic design projects.
 I needed headlines in typefaces that didn't exist, so I drew the letters by hand and, over time, turned them into complete fonts.
 As well-built as they might be, they've tended to be specialized faces for jobs that have needed specific personalities.
 Consequently, they haven't made it into my personal go-to type library.

-I chose the typeface name as a reference to the newspaper feature page headline I needed way back in the mid-1980s that prompted me to draw the first five letters: S P A C E. In the unlikely event of you having a 1984—85 Society of Newspaper Design Design Award Competition Annual, you'll see it on page 133.
+I chose the typeface name as a reference to the newspaper feature page headline I needed way back in the predesktop publishing days of the mid-1980s that prompted me to draw the first five letters: S P A C E. In the unlikely event of you having a 1984–85 Society of Newspaper Design Design Award Competition Annual, you'll see it on page 133.